strimzi/strimzi.github.io/_posts/2025-09-05-monitoring-of-custom-resources.md

 Running Kafka on Kubernetes with Strimzi is straightforward.
 But getting a complete, consistent view of everything in your Kubernetes and Kafka cluster(s) can still be hard.
-Kafka topics and users are often owned by different teams and configured differently, especially when sharing a Kafka cluster e.g. across a company.
+Kafka topics and users are often owned by different teams and configured differently, especially when a Kafka cluster is shared across a company (for example, by multiple teams).
 As usage grows, gathering information and troubleshooting gets harder.

 This post shows a practical, low‑friction way to close monitoring gaps using [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) so you can track every Strimzi custom resource (CR) with a simple, consistent, Kubernetes‑native approach.

 ### What Strimzi exposes today

-All Strimzi operators (Cluster, User, and Topic Operator) expose metrics in Prometheus compatible format.
+All Strimzi operators (Cluster, User, and Topic Operator) expose metrics in Prometheus-compatible format.
 However, today only the Cluster Operator exports a metric (`strimzi_resource_state`) that describes the state of custom resources (ready or not).

 It provides this metric for: